-You are currently viewing From Wall Flower to Must-have: When Florals Conquered Our Clothes
+You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Talbot silk midi skirt, Moda International silk cashmere cardigan (dyed red), unbranded dance fishnet nude tight, DIY statement belt, DIY earrings, Prada pumps (all own), sunglasses c/o Eagle Eyes, best girlfriends' bracelet c/o Chico's, and 3/4 sleeve boat-neck top c/o Covered Perfectly